ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $query = chicken soup; # string | The search query. my $type = main course; # string | The type of the recipes.
 See a full list of supported meal types. my $cuisine = italian; # string | The cuisine(s) of the recipes.
-One or more comma separated.
-See a full list of supported cuisines. my $diet = vegetarian; # string | The diet to which the recipes must be compliant.
-See a full list of supported diets. my $include_ingredients = tomato,cheese; # string | A comma-separated list of ingredients that should/must be contained in the recipe. my $exclude_ingredients = eggs; # string | A comma-separated list of ingredients or ingredient types that must not be contained in the recipes. my $min_length = 0; # double | Minimum video length in seconds. my $max_length = 999; # double | Maximum video length in seconds. my $offset = 0; # double | The number of results to skip (between 0 and 900).
+One or more, comma separated.
+See a full list of supported cuisines. my $diet = vegetarian; # string | The diet for which the recipes must be suitable.
+See a full list of supported diets. my $include_ingredients = tomato,cheese; # string | A comma-separated list of ingredients that the recipes should contain. my $exclude_ingredients = eggs; # string | A comma-separated list of ingredients or ingredient types that the recipes must not contain. my $min_length = 0; # double | Minimum video length in seconds. my $max_length = 999; # double | Maximum video length in seconds. my $offset = 0; # double | The number of results to skip (between 0 and 900).